 5 Veggies You Have to Try RoastedArticle posted in: Diet & Nutrition

 Slow-cooking vegetables in the oven brings out their natural sweetness and other flavors.
 Roasting also transforms the texture of many veggies, turning softer types crispy and tenderizing crunchier varieties.
-In some cases, roasting even makes the veggies’ nutrients easier for your body to absorb.
-Best news: Many of these are non-starchy vegetables, so you can enjoy them as you want without slowing progress toward your weight loss goal.
+In some cases, the nutrients in roasted veggies are easier for your body to absorb.
+Best news: Many of these are non-starchy vegetables on Nutrisystem, so you can enjoy them as you want without slowing your weight loss progress.

-We’ll get to the specifics of how to roast a few favorites below, but no matter which you choose, cut them into roughly equal size pieces so they all cook evenly.
+We’ll get to the specifics of how to prepare a few favorite roasted veggies below, but no matter which you choose, cut them into roughly equal size pieces so they all cook evenly.
 Drizzle them with olive or canola oil before cooking to help keep them from drying out and to perk up their flavor.
 But use as little as possible—no more than one teaspoon per cup of vegetables.
 Toss them well on the pan to distribute the oil evenly.